rtgarden/minecraftacademy/crafting/ideasminecrafty.md

 save old egg cartons and newspaper to make paper

+*make books:

-*make books: use existing paper and simple thread binding
+use existing paper and simple thread binding

-* learn to use flint and steel to make a fire (know any black powder enthusiasts?)
+* learn to use flint and steel to make a fire: use  youtube (or know any black powder enthusiasts?)

+get the flints and steel on ebay

+* get square lapis lazuli beads and make charms, necklaces or keychains with them. have all the needed findings.

+* Paper Boats: make and float some paper boats. or even balsa wood.

 foods from the game:
 --------------------

+whole red and gold apples, whole carrots with top, loaf of bread baguette style,

-apples, carrots, loaf of bread, green jello slime blocks, eggs (hardboiled), chocolate chip cookies,
+eggs (hardboiled), chocolate chip cookies,

+whole actual sugar cane, baked potato, cooked chicken (roasted whole would be perfect),

-sugar cane, cooked chicken, fish, pork and beef are all native to the game.
+smoked fish, cooked pork and beef steak are all native foods to the game.

-salmon, square cake with white and red deco,
+salmon lox and bread, square cake with white and red deco, green jello slime blocks,

-watermelon (sliced), pumpkin pie, potion bottles "potion of enchanting"
+watermelon (sliced), pumpkin pie, potion bottles "potion of enchanting" all work well.

 a tray of brownies can easily be cut up and used for "dirt" blocks

 you could all make and bake the pumpkin pie together

+baked fish sticks and chicken sticks would also work fine.

 for special candy:
 ------------------

-blue diamonds
+blue diamonds: simple syrup/sugar candy with blueberry flavor and blue coloring

-redstone dust or blocks
+redstone dust or blocks: more like a taffy

 gold bricks, foil wrapped chocolate (simple mold)

 games:
 ------

+*archery:

+have a small target shoot set up and a few lightweight real target bows with easy arrows

+use arm protection and caution on the range

 *fishing for prizes: